On This Page

 • See whether a custom AI provider is configured for the deployment.

-• Open the custom AI provider configuration modal to add, edit, or stop using your own LLM.
+• Open the custom AI provider configuration wizard to add, edit, or delete your own LLM.

 Add a Custom AI Provider